nvie/decoders/docs/index.md

     $ npm install decoders

+## Motivation

+In a fully type-checked app, data coming in from the outside world can be dynamic and should not be trusted without validation.
+Therefore, it's a good practice to validate your expectations right at your program's boundaries.
+This has two benefits: (1) your inputs are getting validated, and (2) you can now statically know for sure the shape of the incoming data.

+Decoders help solve both of these problems.

 ## The core idea

 The central concept of this library is the Decoder.
 A `Decoder<T>` is a validation